Skip to content

 Step 3: Uploading Coverage to Teamscale

-The Teamscale Ephemeral Profiler comes with the ability to upload coverage directly to a Teamscale instance.
+The Teamscale .NET Profiler comes with the ability to upload coverage directly to a Teamscale instance.
 During the upload, the profiler maps the recorded coverage to the source code of the application under test, using the respective PDB files.

 Assumption: Reachability of Teamscale